airbusgeo/playground-docs/api/README.md

 ### Geo Processes Management API implementation and templates

-OneAtlas Playground adds the concept of project to the core Geo Processes Manager API by extending it.
+Intelligence Playground adds the concept of project to the core Geo Processes Manager API by extending it.

 Templates specifies Geo Processes Manager API job input for a kind of process.